This refers to Moodle 2.6 from September 2014 onwards

 - Click "Add an activity or resource" in the appropriate section

 - Give it a Name and a Description and choose the number of entries to show per page (default 10)

 - Check other settings (normally defaults are fine except that I prefer NOT to Automatically link glossary entries)

-One of the settings you can choose is display format.
+One of the settings you can choose is display format (under the Appearance heading).
 This is useful if you are using the tool as an FAQ or would like to show a really simple dictionary style entry or a fuller one with names of the students who contributed the items.

 There are 7 display formats:

 - Simple, dictionary style - No authors are displayed and attachments are shown as links

 - Continuous without author - Entries are displayed one after another without any separation apart from the editing icons

 - Full with author - A forum-like display format showing the author's data and with attachments shown as links

 - Full without author - A forum-like display format without authors and with attachments shown as links